 For final approval, you must verify all your information from the pre-approval process.
-Lenders will ask for proof of income, which can be proved through bank statements, pay stubs, etc. They will also ask for evidence of residency—pieces of mail, bank statements, utility bills, etc. And finally, they will ask to conduct a hard credit check from three major credit reporting agencies.
+Lenders will ask for proof of income, which can be proved through bank statements, pay stubs, etc. They will also ask for evidence of residency—pieces of mail, bank statements, utility bills, etc. And finally, they will ask to conduct a hard credit check from one or more of the three major credit reporting agencies.
 If your personal loan is secured, they will also ask for documentation regarding an asset.

 Figure Out if the Loan Is Right for You

 If you are approved for the loan, it will be important to really look at things like the monthly payment and repayment terms.
 If you are unsure what your monthly payments will look like, you can use a personal loan calculator; all you have to do is plug in the correct numbers.
 Ask your lender about any questions or concerns you may have about the loan.
 For example, many people ask about origination fees and prepayment penalties.
 If you still think moving is a good idea, you can do so!

 Finally, all you have to do is sign the loan contract.
 From there, you will get the funds!
 Usually, these funds will be sent straight to your bank account.
 Or you can get the funds mailed to you or pick them up in person.